rittmananalytics/ra_dbt_to_dataform/README.md

 # dbt to Dataform Converter

-This tool automates the process of converting dbt (data build tool) projects to Dataform, focusing on BigQuery as the data warehouse.
-It leverages OpenAI's API for complex conversions and syntax checking.
+This tool partially automates the process of converting dbt (data build tool) projects to Dataform, focusing on BigQuery as the data warehouse.
+It not a turn-key tool that handles all aspects of the migration for you but takes care of the simple tasks so that you can concentrate on the more complex parts.

+It also optionally leverages OpenAI's API for complex conversions and syntax checking; to make use of this feature you will need an OpenAI API key.

 # Features

-- Converts dbt models to Dataform SQLX files
+- Converts dbt models to Dataform SQLX files, with limitations as detailed below
 - Translates dbt source definitions to Dataform declarations
-- Converts dbt macros to JavaScript functions
+- Converts simple dbt macros, and tries to convert more complex ones, to JavaScript functions
-- Migrates dbt tests to Dataform assertions
 - Preserves project structure, adapting it to Dataform best practices
-- Handles dbt-specific Jinja syntax and converts it to JavaScript
+- Handles (with limitations) dbt-specific Jinja syntax and converts it to JavaScript
 - Supports conversion of dbt variables to Dataform project config variables
 - Automatically converts common dbt_utils functions to their BigQuery equivalents
 - Uses GPT-4 to check and correct Dataform syntax in converted files (requires OpenAI API key)